 - Complete the Raspberry Pi online simulator tutorial or one of the device tutorials; for example, Raspberry Pi with node.js.
 These cover the following requirements:

 - An Azure IoT hub under your subscription.

 - A client application that sends messages to your Azure IoT hub.

-- An Azure Machine Learning Studio account.
-(Try Machine Learning Studio for free).
+- An Azure Machine Learning Studio (classic) account.

 Deploy the weather prediction model as a web service

 Click Open in Studio in Microsoft Azure Machine Learning Studio (classic).